CANADA STAMPINGS LTD.

 Over a century ago, Canada Stampings made components for the local horse carriage and buggy industry, before evolving to make castor wheels.
 Like many manufacturers during the war First World War, the company rose to the country’s defence; parts for London’s Mosquito Fighter Bomber plane were manufactured in Canada Stamping’s facility.

 Located on the main street of Woodstock in the 1950s, Canada Stampings both influenced and was influenced by the wave of heavy industrialization that washed over the city at that time.
 In 1965, the Hewitt family purchased the business.
-Dave Hewitt, the firm’s current president, joined the business in 1994, before taking over from his father in 1997.
-Canada Stampings has seen massive growth under Dave Hewitt’s leadership.
+Dave Hewitt, the firm’s former president, joined the business in 1994, before taking over from his father in 1997.
+Canada Stampings saw massive growth under Dave Hewitt’s leadership.
 The company’s facilities are a far cry from the dirty, dimly lit shop floor traditionally associated with the stamping business; on the contrary, the facility is light, airy, with high ceilings and metal platforms overlooking the shop floor below.

 Meanwhile, the lines of giant metal presses at Canada Stampings methodically rise and fall to a steady beat; they have done so for decades, and will likely continue for many more—a testament to the enduring strength of Canadian manufacturing.

 Connect with Canada Stampings by visiting their website.

 Published on January 23, 2020

 “Pressing on,” Canada Stampings provides custom metal stampings and assemblies using modern equipment and leading industry manufacturing techniques.
 Canada Stampings is a Tier Two supplier of the automotive industry.

 Headquarters: 1299 Commerce Way, Woodstock, Ontario, N4V 0A2